MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/use-multiple-remote-desktop-license-servers.md

 Where \<LicSrv1DnsHosName> and \<LicSrv1DnsHosName> are the DNS host name of the other RD license servers.

 - For historical reasons, RD licensing services that run on Active Directory domain controllers don't require extra configuration.

+> [!IMPORTANT]
-We strongly advise against installing the RD licensing server on domain controllers.
+> We strongly advise against installing the RD licensing server on domain controllers.
 Use this approach at your own risk.
 Per the Active Directory security best practices, domain controllers should be treated as critical infrastructure components and should minimize the amount of unrelated software they run.
 See [Protecting Domain Controllers](/windows-server/identity/ad-ds/plan/security-best-practices/avenues-to-compromise#protecting-domain-controllers) for more information.